Tax benefits on a joint home loan can be availed by all the joint owners, provided certain conditions are met. Let’s take a look.

 - You must be a co-owner in the property– To be able to claim tax benefits for a home loan, you must be an owner in the property.
-Many a times, a loan is taken jointly, but the borrower is not an owner as per the property documents.
+Many a time, a loan is taken jointly, but the borrower is not an owner as per the property documents.
 In such a case you may not be able to claim tax benefits.

 - You must be a co-borrower for the loan –Besides being an owner, you must also be an applicant as per the loan documents.
 Owners who are not borrowers and do not contribute to the EMI shall be devoid of the tax benefits.

-- For a self occupied property – Each co-owner, who is also a co-applicant in the loan, can claim a maximum deduction Rs 2,00,000 for interest on the home loan in their Income Tax Return.
+- For a self-occupied property – Each co-owner, who is also a co-applicant in the loan, can claim a maximum deduction Rs 2,00,000 for interest on the home loan in their Income Tax Return.
 The total interest paid on the loan is allocated to the owners in the ratio of their ownership.
-Each owner/borrower can claim interest benefit upto a maximum of Rs 2,00,000.
 Goes without saying, the total interest claimed by the owners/borrowers cannot exceed the total interest paid for the loan.

 - For a rented property – In the budget 2017, the interest that can be claimed as a deduction in case of rented property is restricted to the amount to which loss from such house property does not exceed Rs 2 lakhs.

 - Each co-owner, can claim a deduction of maximum Rs 1,50,000 towards repayment of principal under section 80C.
 This is within the overall limit of Rs 1,50,000 of Section 80C.

-Therefore, as a family you will be able to take a larger tax benefit against the interest paid on the home loan when the property is jointly owned and your interest outgo is more than Rs 2,00,000 per annum.
+Therefore, as a family, you will be able to take a larger tax benefit against the interest paid on the home loan when the property is jointly owned and your interest outgo is more than Rs 2,00,000 per annum.

-There may be a situation where you are paying the entire loan installment and the co-borrower is not contributing any payments.
+There may be a situation where you are paying the entire loan instalment and the co-borrower is not contributing any payments.
 In such a case, you may claim the entire interest as a deduction in your Income Tax Return.